Jenny-Hoang/ball_and_pipe_control/README.md

 </details>

+vtp
+velocity of the ball
+target is height
+position of the ball

 MATLAB codes to open serial communication with a ball and pipe system.
 The system is made of a vertical cylinder with a ping pong ball controlled by a fan on the bottom and height measured by a time of flight sensor on top.
 The objective is to balance the ball at a target altitude.